MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 17. Select the attached file to open it.

 18. In the **Your privacy option** dialog box that appears, select **Close**.
 Review the document, note the custom header, footer, and watermark specificed in the **PII - V1** policy do not display by default.
 To view the custom header, footer, and watermark, select the **View** tab and then in the menu select **Reading View**.
-Alternatively, in the real world, you could use the Word Desktop App which would display these by default.
+Alternatively, in the real world, you could use the Word Desktop App which would display these by default. <br/>

-Close the document window.
+	Once you have finished reviewing the document, close the document window.

 19. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
 In the body of the email, the document appears in a tile.
 You want to download the document.
 Select the down arrow that appears on the right-side of the tile, and in the menu that appears, select **Download**.